 Seoul fan and travelling-with-tots expert Ahnah Han shares the best things to do with toddlers in Korea's capital city.

-Seoul is my FAVOURITE city in the world.
-I’ve been visiting since I was a child, and I love how it’s always evolving and leading in trends (you name it: fashion, electronics, K-pop, kids’ cafes…).
-Now that I have two young children, it’s been my goal to find cute and kid-friendly places each time we go – we’ve managed to visit five times since my daughter Senah was born!
-(Editor’s note: Follow Ahnah’s IG account @ahjoomahan for twinning and travel inspo!)
+Seoul is my favourite city in the world.
+I’ve been visiting since I was a child, and I love how it’s always evolving and leading in trends: fashion, electronics, K-pop, kids’ cafes – you name it, they’re always the first to do it.
+Now that I have two young children, it’s been my goal to find cute and kid-friendly places each time we go – we’ve managed to visit more than five times since my daughter Senah was born!

 Imagine this: you’re at an indoor playground with your energetic toddler and crying newborn.
 Do you run after your toddler or tend to your newborn?
 Well, if you are at a kids’ cafe in Seoul, you can sit down and console your newborn while still watching your toddler run up and down, around and everywhere.
-Your toddler needs assistance going down the slide?
-Not to worry, there’s an attendant at every station to help your child.
-If you can’t see your child from the cafe, you can just look up at the TV monitor with CCTV of all the different areas.
-This is why I love Seoul – it’s home to the best kids’ cafes.
+And if your toddler needs assistance going down the slide?
+Not to worry, there’s an attendant at every station to help them.
+Can’t see your child from the cafe?
+You can just look up at the TV monitor with CCTV of all the different areas.
+This is why I love Seoul – it’s home to the best kids’ cafes!
+Here is a list of kids’ cafes my family and I love…

-P.I.M. is the coolest kids’ cafe – it has an infinity ball pit overlooking the Han River.
-There are five main stations spread across the two floors: trampolines, an air machine, pebble pit, ball pit and art room.
-You can also find a cafe with food and drinks on the first floor and additional seating areas for parents on the second floor.
+P.I.M. is the coolest kids’ cafe in Seoul.
+There are multiple stations spread across different floors: trampolines, an air machine, pebble pit, ball pit and art room.
+You can also find a cafe with food and drinks and additional seating areas for parents.
 P.I.M is a little out of the way, but I think it’s worth hopping in a taxi for!

 Hello Millgaru, #101, Ace Hi-Tech City, 775, Gyeongin-ro, Yeongdeungpo-gu, Seoul